This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Questions I Still Have:

-What if you sneeze?
 It was allergy season when I had my MRI and at the hospital I went to you had to walk outside to a separate adjoining building to get to the MRI room (the hospital was under construction).
 I’m over-the-top allergic to pollen & tree stuff, so this only aggravated my nasal activity (runny nose & itchiness).
 I spent most of the time inside that cocoon fearing that I might sneeze.

-If metal is such a no-no, why do they have a metal locker for you to put your stuff in after you change clothes?
 And you lock your locker with their (supplied) metal lock and metal key.
 And, to top it all off, there was no real “barrier” between the machine/capsule/cocoon and the area where I gave the girl the key to my locker (since I, obviously, couldn’t keep the key with me).
 Which leads me to ask… who is it I’m locking my stuff from?
 The very people I gave the key to, right?